 Going Long on Bitcoin by Buying More Bitcoin

 Suppose you aren't comfortable trading cryptocurrency with leverage, exchanging, or selling any of your bitcoin but would like to improve your holdings.
 In that case, you may want to consider averaging down your buy-in price.
-When the market dips, you can increase your holdings by grabbing a little extra bitcoin, and this effectively lowers your average buy-in price if you have bought higher than the current market rate (or have on average).
+Then, when the market dips, you can increase your holdings by grabbing a little extra bitcoin, and this effectively lowers your average buy-in price if you have bought higher than the current market rate (or have on average).

 Short Sell Bitcoin with CFDs?

 CFD is an abbreviation for the phrase "contract for difference."
 Instead of borrowing to sell bitcoin as you would on some exchanges that support trading bitcoin with margin, you instead agree to pay the difference when you end your trade.
 If it goes against you, you pay up or receive profit if your trade goes well.
 CFDs are commonly used when trading traditional assets and are one of the things that have rolled over into cryptocurrency trading.
 Like trading bitcoin with margin, the significant risk of trading CFDs is when you lose on a trade.

 The problem with CFDs, in particular, is you can often lose more than you originally invested, making them not an ideal trading method for beginners or those not comfortable with risk management.
 Trading bitcoin with CFDs can seem enticing as you may only have to put down a tiny percentage to start, but as previously mentioned, this can go against you and leave you in a bad spot.
 If you are considering trading bitcoin CFDs, be sure you fully understand the risks and how the trading process works.